Click the image to view an accessible pdf of the Institute for Disability's timeline.

 The history of the Institute for Disability Research, Policy, & Practice (IDRPP) is rich and layered, covering decades of changes in disability policy, service delivery, and attitudes.
 We stand on the shoulders of giants in the field, notably our first director, Dr. Marvin Fifield.
 Dr. Fifield’s involvement with what was originally called the Exceptional Child Center began when it was just a concept without a home, and he helped grow it into a dynamic, flourishing institution.
 Below is a brief history of the early years of the Institute, written by Dr. Fifeld.
 The video below was produced in 2007, and features Dr. Fifield as well as Dr. Sarah Rule, second director, discussing the evolution of the then Center for Persons with Disabilities.

-The Center for Persons with Disabilities [now the Institute for Disability Research, Policy, & Practice] became a reality through a two part process: first, building construction and second, program development.
+The Institute for Disability Research, Policy & Practice [formerly the Center for Persons with Disabilities] became a reality through a two part process: first, building construction and second, program development.

 The building started with a grant submitted by USU to the federal government and approved in February of 1968.
 After many delays and complications, construction was started in the spring of 1970, and the building was occupied in the Fall of 1972.
 The construction grant was approved by the Division of Mental Retardation, which was under P.L.
 88-164 was authorized to use Hill-Burton monies (federal hospital construction monies) to build facilities on university campuses to provide research, training, and services for individuals with mental retardation – University Affiliated Facilities (UAFs).
 The Center for Persons with Disabilities was the last UAF constructed under this authorization.
 The application for the facility was unique in a number of others ways, as well:

-- Of the 21 facilities constructed, the CPD was the smallest.
+- Of the 21 facilities constructed, the Institute for Disability was the smallest.

 - It was the first center approved in a rural area.